Kgatliffe/new_weather_data/README.md

 Things to Do:

 Convert Unix UTC times to Denver standard times (I suggest creating a new column of Denver standard time).
-Unix time is the number of seconds since January 01 1970 in UTC time.
-UTC has no daylight savings time.
-The current Colorado time zone is UTC-6.

-I calculate that the records for 3,6,9, 12, and 24 hours will be found by subtracting,

-delta 3: 10800,  delta 6: 21600, delta 9: 32400, delta 12: 43200, delta 24 86400.

-Write three questions and email them to Audrey tomorrow evening.
+Write three questions and email them to Audrey Wednesday.

-Go to Friday office hours.
+Go to Friday office hours (Leo and Lee).

 Choose a question to pursue.
 Should we get Audrey's input first?